webdavis/io-webdavis/README.md

 multiple versions of this site using a different Python webframework for each version, and track them all in this repo.

-I'm not really sure if it's a good idea to track all of the builds in one repo, so that being said, this project may split into many different repos as some point.
+I'm not really sure if it's a good idea to track the builds wf all web frameworks in one repo, so that being said, this project may split into many different repos as some point.
 :man_shrugging:

 ## Python Web Frameworks

-For a list of all of the Python web frameworks that I plan to use, see [webframeworks.io](./webframeworks.md).
+For a list of Python web frameworks that I plan to use, see [webframeworks.io](./webframeworks.md).

 # Getting started